gjabell/mopidy-funkwhale/README.md

 - `funkwhale/user`: The username used to connect to the host. *Required*.
 - `funkwhale/password`: The password used to connect to the host. *Required*.
 - `funkwhale/cache_time`: The number of seconds to cache data from the host.
 Defaults to `3600` (5 minutes).
-- `funkwhale/verbose`: Whether to print verbose logs (may help with debugging).
-Defaults to `false`.

 ## Project resources